 SemRep is Semantic Differential Repair tool for input validation and sanitization code.
 The tool analyzes and repairs validation and sanitization functions against each other.
 The tool does not need any manual specification or intervention.
 It takes two functions as Dependency Graphs then it looks for differences in validation and sanitization operations for string variables.
 If a difference is found, the tool suggests a set of three patch functions that can be used to fix the difference.
 One application for the tool is to fix differences between a sanitizer function on the client-side and the corresponding one on the server.
 The tool is language agnostic and can be used with Java, PHP or ASP.NET web applications.
-To achieve this agnosticism, the tool takes sanitizer functions in an intermediate format that we call Dependency Graph which will be described in details below.
+To achieve this, the tool requires sanitizer functions to be converted into an intermediate dependency graph format.

 LibStranger is an Automata-Based Symbolic String Analysis Library.
 You can use LibStranger to solve string constraints and/or compute pre and post-images of string manipulation operations such as concatenation and replacement.
 It can handle complex regular-expression based replace operations such as PHP's preg_replace and approximate these operations in the presence of unbounded loops with high precision and smooth performance.
 In addition, LibStranger provides fast and precise modeling for common string functions such as trim, substring, toUpperCase and toLowerCase and complex sanitization functions such as PHP's addslashes and htmlspecialchars.
 LibStranger stands for STRing AutomatoN GEneratoR Library.